-Motorola Razr 50 Ultra v 40 Ultra: I tested both flip phones, these are key differences
+Motorola Razr 50 Ultra vs 40 Ultra: I tested both flip phones together, here are the differences that matter

 Is Motorola's latest flip phone upgrade a worthy investment?